wikichen/wikichen/_posts/2014-03-12-how-to-serve-s3-site-over-https-with-cloudfront.md

 ---
-title: "How to Serve Your S3 Hosted Site over HTTPS with CloudFront"
+title: "Serving an S3 Site over HTTPS"

 description: "We'll go over how to set up a free SSL certificate with StartSSL, upload it to AWS IAM store, and configure our CloudFront distribution to serve our Amazon S3 hosted website."
 date: "2014-03-12"